swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 {: .language-python}

 This statement doesn't produce any output because we've assigned the output to the variable `data`.
-If we want to check that if the data have been loaded, we can print the variable's value:
+If we want to check that the data have been loaded, we can print the variable's value:

 ~~~